 If the modeling languages should be fixed for all models using the base model, check the "Modeling languages" checkbox in the Read only section.

 In a child model you can check the "Hide unused base model elements" option to hide all base model elements that are not used in the child model.
-Enabling this option hides the unused base model elements from the QPR Modeling Client, QPR Portal, and XML exports.
+Enabling this option hides the unused base model elements from the QPR Modeling Client, QPR Portal, XML exports, and static web publishing.
 In the case this option is enabled or disabled, the model needs to be reopened for the change to take effect.
 Models in QPR Portal are updated when the model is saved.